Jugantar Patrika

+Growth and prosecution

 The paper rapidly acquired a broad popularity, at one time having a readership of 20,000.
-Bhupendranath Dutt served as the editor of the newspaper till his arrest in 1907, although it also published articles from a number of noted Bengali revolutionaries including Barindra Kumar Ghosh and Aurobindo Ghosh.
+Bhupendranath Dutt served as the editor of the newspaper until his arrest in 1907, although it also published articles from a number of noted Bengali revolutionaries including Barindra Kumar Ghosh and Aurobindo Ghosh.
 It faced prosecution a number of times by the British Indian government for publishing seditious articles.
 Bhupendranath Dutt was arrested in 1907 for publication of articles "inciting violence against the Government of India", for which he was sentenced to a year's rigorous imprisonment.
-The paper was ultimately forced to shut down in down in 1908, amidst financial ruins following the prosecutions, and after the passage of The Newspapers (Incitement to offences) Act in June 1908 which made its position vulnerable.
+The paper was ultimately forced to shut down in 1908, amidst financial ruins following the prosecutions, and after the passage of The Newspapers (Incitement to Offences) Act in June 1908 which made its position vulnerable.

+Revival and demise

+The newspaper was revived after India's independence from British rule.
+Its daily circulation increased to a peak of 80,000 copies during the eighties.
+However poor management and increasing operational costs resulted in dwindling readership.
+Finally the newspaper was forced to shut down due to huge bank debts and financial losses.